 There are 12 UNESCO World Heritage Sites in Switzerland.
 The latest addition was inscribed into the list in 2016.
-Nine of the sites listed are cultural and the rest are natural.
+Nine of the sites listed are cultural and three are natural.

 - Abbey of St Gall (1983)

 - Benedictine Convent of St John at Müstair (1983)